onsissond/LeetCode/README.md

 9. [Reverse Integer](https://leetcode.com/problems/reverse-integer/) Runtime: 8 ms, faster than 34.41% of Swift online submissions for Reverse Integer.
 10. [Remove Element](https://leetcode.com/problems/remove-element/) Runtime: 4 ms, faster than 91.57% of Swift online submissions for Remove Element.
 11. [Plus One](https://leetcode.com/problems/plus-one/) Runtime: 4 ms, faster than 89.11% of Swift online submissions for Plus One.
+12. [Complement of Base 10 Integer](https://leetcode.com/problems/complement-of-base-10-integer/) Runtime: 0 ms, faster than 100.00% of Swift online submissions for Complement of Base 10 Integer.